 The consumption of fish flesh is also harmful to humans.
 Both wild and farmed fish live in increasingly polluted waters, and their flesh rapidly accumulates high levels of dangerous toxins.
 The most prominent of these are polychlorinated biphenals (PCB) and mercury, which can harm the brain of anyone who eats them.
 The Environmental Protection Agency (EPA) estimates that fish can accumulate thousands of times the level of cancer-causing PCBs found in the water in which they live.
 And according to The New England Journal of Medicine, fish “are the main if not the only source of methyl mercury,” a substance that has been linked to cardiovascular disease, fetal brain damage, blindness, deafness, and problems with motor skills, language, and attention span.
 As if all that weren’t enough to make your stomach turn, remember that seafood is also the number one cause of food poisoning in the United States!

-During Lent this year, consider all the dangers associated with the consumption of fish.
-When you’re deciding what to eat on Fridays, think about the environment, your health, and, of course, fish!
+During Lent this year, take animals, the environment, and your health into consideration.
 As you plan your next meal, ask yourself, “What would Jesus do?”
 He wouldn’t approve of modern fishing practices.
 So please extend the same compassion to fish that you would to other animals and forgo the seafood.
+There are plenty of delicious vegan seafood options that you can find in stores or through online retailers.